-While Colchester remains a semi-rural residential community, the Town has focused on increasing its nonresidential resources.
-Since 2000, Colchester's residential growth has continued, although at a slower pace than experienced in the 1980s and 1990s.
-The Town grew annually by approximately 300 people between 1990 and 2000 as compared to 100 people annually between 2000 and 2017.
+While Colchester remains a semi-rural residential community, the Town has focused on increasing its non-residential resources.
+Since 2000, Colchester's residential growth has remained constant, although at a slower pace than compared to 100 people annually between 2000 and 2017.
 This trend is projected to continue as several large subdivisions will continue to build out.
 In September 2017, the Town's largest permitted residential development (White Oak Farm) began a new phase of development.
-Another large development (Northwoods Development) is in its final phase of development, with approximately 116 of a proposed 140 homes completed.
-Average home prices have been stable with the median sale price of \$240,000 in the top half of the State average.
+The other largest development (Northwoods Development) is in its final phase of development, with approximately 125 of the proposed 140 homes completed.
+Average home prices have been stable with the median sale price of \$274,400 in the top half of the State average.

-Strategically, the Town has sought to focus on non-residential growth in a smart growth and designed focused manner, and is developing a new land development regulation that reflects that philosophy.
-The new regulations will respond to contemporary development needs by focusing on design and other performance requirements rather than restrictive or proscriptive standards.
+Strategically, the Town has sought to focus on non-residential growth in a smart growth and designed focused manner, and has developed a new land development regulation that reflects that philosophy.
+The new regulations respond to contemporary development needs by focusing on design and other performance requirements rather than restrictive or proscriptive standards.
 Included in the strategy to develop non-residential lands are firm commitments to provide water and sewer infrastructure to certain growth areas of the Town over the next 10 years.
-A master infrastructure plan was completed that addressed the phased expansion of the water and sewer system to serve future non-residential development including design and costing of required pump stations, pipe sizes and specifications, other infrastructure needed and costs for each phase of the expansion.
+A master infrastructure plan was completed that addresses the phased expansion of the water and sewer system to serve future non-residential development including design and costing of required pump stations, pipe sizes and specifications, other infrastructure needs and costs for each phase of the expansion.
 The first phase of the water/sewer expansion program was completed in 2012 to connect the new State Department of Transportation facility and the new Tractor Supply store to the sewer and water system.

 A 40,000-square-foot Tractor Supply store and a 50,000-square-foot State maintenance facility were completed in 2013.
-The State facility includes construction of a regional truck and equipment facility to replace several outdated ones.
-The retail development includes the 40,000-square-foot Tractor Supply building with an additional 10,000-square-foot building pad for expansion.
-From 2012 to present, over 92,500 square feet of new commercial space was developed and 105,200 square feet of commercial development was approved and permitted.
+The State facility included construction of a regional truck and equipment facility to replace several outdated ones.
+The retail development includes the 40,000-square-foot Tractor Supply building with an additional 10,000-square-foot building pad for additional retail expansion.
+From 2012 to present, over 143,000 square feet of new commercial space was developed or is currently under construction.
+An additional 90,050 square feet of commercial development has been approved and permitted or is in the design stages for permitting.
 The existing approved retail center of 253,420 square feet is approved but not constructed.